o3bvv/simple-python-cli-app-template/README.rst

 ------

 The template accepts several parameters to configure a project being created.
 Parameters have default values.
-Full set of template's params is listed below.
+The full set of template's params is listed below.

 ``project_name``